-- (4) An appeal from a decision of the Supreme Court of Victoria constituted by a single judge, exercising jurisdiction under subregulation (1) or (3), may be made to the Court of Appeal of that Court. - (5) The Court of Appeal of the Supreme Court of Victoria is invested with federal jurisdiction for appeals instituted under subregulation (4).
+- (1) An appeal may be made to a Full Court of the Family Court from a decision of the Family Court: - (a) constituted by a single judge; and - (b) exercising jurisdiction under subregulation 24A (1). - (2) Jurisdiction is conferred on the Family Court for appeals instituted under subregulation (1).